gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

 1. **Attachments can only be migrated if the hostname of the GitSwarm instance matches the originating GitLab instance.**

-    This is a known issue; the workaround is to ensure that the GitSwarm instance to which you are restoring has the same hostname as the GitLab instance from which you took the backup.
+     This is a known issue; the workaround is to ensure that the GitSwarm instance to which you are restoring has the same fully-qualified domain name (FQDN) as the GitLab instance from which you took the backup.
 You will also need to update the `external_url` entry in `/etc/gitswarm/gitswarm.rb` before performing the restore.

 1. **After performing the restore, running the recommended check results in the following file permissions errors:**